jcabot/serious-duplicated-terms/README.txt

 No. Only the standard tag and categories taxonomies are taken into account

+= Does the plugin reassign posts automatically? =

+Yes.
+All posts tagged or assigned to categories that are merged are automatically reassigned to the merged term.

 = Does the plugin automatically create redirections for the merged tags and categories? =

 No. If you do index individual tag and category pages (not always recommended) you will need to create the redirections manually.

+== Screenshots ==

+1. Configuration page for the plugin
+2. Analysis page showing the duplicated categories and tags

 == Changelog ==